Do Something

 Unity Java’s pumpkin shrub.

-The Top Shelf at Unity Java: When Unity Restaurant Group decided to shutter The Volstead, Philly’s first zero-proof bar, in August, they moved their operations to the upstairs of another of their restaurants: Unity Java’s Umbria Street location.
-Located above the coffeeshop, and nicknamed Top Shelf at Unity Java, the space offers drinks made with zero-proof spirits and hosts game nights, tastings and product launches.
+The Top Shelf at Unity Java: When Unity Restaurant Group decided to shutter The Volstead, Philly’s first zero-proof bar, in August, they moved their operations to the upstairs of another of their restaurants: Unity Java on Umbria Street.
+Above the coffeeshop, Top Shelf at Unity Java offers drinks made with zero-proof spirits and hosts game nights, tastings and product launches.
 Like all Unity Restaurant Group establishments, they’re a recovery-friendly workplace.
-In addition to N/A cocktails, Unity Java offers shrubs, a type of drink made from vinegar, sugar and fruit that was popularized during Prohibition.
-Check out the blackberry fig shrub the shop will feature for Boxing Day.
-Bonus: The Ridge Avenue location is planning a gaming center where people can hang out for free in the new year.
+In addition to N/A cocktails, Unity Java offers shrubs, a type of drink made from vinegar, sugar and fruit popular in colonial times and again during Prohibition.
 5001 Umbria Street and 5312 Ridge Avenue

 Regular bars, stellar mocktails